 - 4. Assessing asset risks at an overall Scheme level or individual asset-class level as considered most appropriate. - 5.
-Calculating climate change-related metrics in terms of its portfolio, as well as setting targets, to provide measures by which to determine the climate change impact on investment, funding and other strategic decisions such as the decision to switch the Scheme's equity investment to an adaptive cap fund with an ESG overlay.
+Calculating climate change-related metrics in terms of its portfolio, as well as setting targets, to provide measures by which to determine the climate change impact on investment, funding and other strategic decisions.
+For example, during the past year, the Trustee received information from its equity investment manager regarding the carbon intensity of the portfolio in question.
+This information was used to inform the decision to switch the Scheme's equity investment to an adaptive cap fund with an ESG overlay.